 Registration questions should be viewed as a pre-qualification questionnaire for all your tenders moving forward, as it requires much of the same information as Part 1 and Part 2 of the current Selection Questionnaire (SQ).
 You will need to allocate time for the creation of an informative profile before bidding for tenders, as it will be used as part of your bid assessments.

-Adding your company’s information to SIRSI will be time-consuming, and we recommend sourcing key information first, to make the process more efficient.
+This part will be time-consuming.
+We recommend sourcing this information first to make the process more efficient.

 1. Basic Information

-This includes supplier type, registered and postal address, VAT number, website address, e-mail address, organisation type and if the company is registered with the Companies House
+This includes supplier type (Organisation/Individual), registered and postal address, VAT number, website address, e-mail address, organisation type and if the company is registered with the Companies House

 2. Connected Persons